HeresJohnny5/100-days-of-code/log.md

 **Thoughts**: Today I purchased a NodeJs / MongoDB course on Udemy and plan to spend the better portion of February working through the course material.
 I hope to not only solidify the foundation which MongoDB University has provided, but get a deeper understanding to both NodeJs and MongoDB.
 After which I'm really wanting to start learning either AngularJs or React.

+## Day 6: January 25, 2008

+**Today's Progress**: Today, no different than yesterday was quite busy, both in and out of work.
+I however was able to wrap up my third and final week of M001: MongoDB Basics, not to mention take the final exam.
+While it's not code related I created a Trello Board for the entirety of February.
+I plan on spending the entire month focusing on NodeJs, MongoDB, and Express.

+**Thoughts**: I learned a lot over the past 3 weeks with regards to MongoDB, NoSQL, and querying data.
+While things are starting to make more sense, I have much to learn.
+As mentioned above, I created a Trello board and plan to focus the entirety of February on NodeJs, MongoDB, and Express.
+I purchased a coure on Udemy and have documentation saved and ready to go.